moonkie

 A little one between 3 and 6 months old is not quite out of the woods with a fever.
 At this age, the immune system is far more capable but may still struggle with prolonged illness or several symptoms piling up.

-At six months old and later, fever plus symptoms are the cause for concern.
+At six months old and later, fever plus symptoms are a cause for concern.
 For instance, if your child displays the following, you likely don't need to visit the ER before 103°F or 39.4°C (source):

 • alertness